PriNova/proboot/README.md

 ## Installation

-To install projboot, run the following command:
+To install proboot, run the following command:
-`pip install projboot`
+`pip install proboot`

 ## Usage

-You can use projboot in two ways:
+You can use proboot in two ways:

 1. Command-line mode:
-`projboot my_new_project --type python`
+`proboot my_new_project --type python`
 Use the `--no-git` flag if you don't want to initialize a git repository.

 2. Interactive mode:
-`projboot`
+`proboot`

 Follow the prompts to set up your project.